SunLab-SH/GraphMM/ReadMe.md

 python Surrogate_model_a.py  #Convert Input model a into Surrogate model a python Surrogate_model_b.py  #Convert Input model b into Surrogate model b
 ```
-plot_surrogatemodel will show the results of surrogate model
+plot_surrogatemodel will show the results of surrogate model.
 Results will be saved in the `results/surrogate_model_{i}.csv` directory

 * 3. Run metamodel of the two toy models